helmutkaufmann/wn-twigext-plugin/README.md

 the plugin contains duplication in functionality, e.g., the filter ``truncate``, which is also provided as ``u.truncate``.
 Also, access to built-in Laravel functionality, such as to the ``Storage``and other classes, had been maintained manually, which is prone to error.

-This revised
-version replaces the existing hand-coded functions to Laravel functionality by providing access through an object.
-For example, adding a key to the cache for 10 seconds is now ``cache().add("key", "value", 10)`` as opposed to ``cacheAdd("key", "value", 10)``.
+This revised version replaces the existing hand-coded functions to Laravel functionality by providing access through Laravel objects.
+For example, adding a key to
+the cache for 10 seconds is now ``cache().add("key", "value", 10)`` as opposed to ``cacheAdd("key", "value", 10)``.
 While this looks trivial at first sight, it is a true step forward as it reduces the number of filters and functions Winter has to read and maintain internally and - maintenance-wise - 90% of the original code of this plugin can be removed.